cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 #### Usage
 `cfy users set-role [OPTIONS] USERNAME`

-Set a role for a specific user. <br>
+Set the system-wide (security) role for a specific user. <br>

 `USERNAME` is the username of the user

-Users are created with the default system-wide `default` role.
-This command enables you to change a user's role to a Cloudify Manager administrator.

-* An `admin` user can perform all commands on all tenants in the Cloudify Manager instance.
-* Someone with a `user` role has access to all public resources in the tenant(s) to which they are assigned, and to private resources of which they are the owner.
+The system-wide role defines the user as a 'sys-admin' (admin user) or 'default' (non-admin user).
+To give the user sys-admin permissions, set this role to 'sys_admin'.
+Otherwise, the user has the system-wide role 'default'.
+A 'default' user must be explicitly assigned to tenants in order to perform actions and access resources.<br>

 #### Optional flags

-* `-r, --security-role [admin|user]` - A role to specifies the user's permissions on the manager. (default: user)
+* `-r, --security-role [sys_admin|default]` - A role to specifies the user's permissions on the manager. (default: default)

 &nbsp;
 #### Example

 {{< gsHighlight  bash  >}}
-$ cfy users set-role sue -r admin
+$ cfy users set-role sue -r sys_admin
 ...

 Setting new role for user sue...
-New role `admin` set
+New role `sys_admin` set

 ...
 {{< /gsHighlight >}}